top of page

 There is a smaller tannery in Tétouan, but comparatively it is less attractive, less smelly and not as famous.
 Having said that leatherwork is an important craft in Tétouan, with artisans producing high-quality leather goods, including bags, shoes, and belts.
 The city’s leather artisans use traditional techniques that have been preserved over centuries, ensuring the continuation of this cultural heritage.

-Tetouan Tannery
+Tetouan tannery

 Chefchaouen (ⴰⵛⵛⴰⵡⵏ)